 Boom North Carolina Clam Chowder

-Keep warm with this unique take on traditional creamy New England clam chowder, courtesy of Will Gest of Boom Restaurant at Brewer Pilots Point Marina in Westbrook, CT.
+Keep warm with this unique take on traditional creamy New England clam chowder, courtesy of Will Gest of Boom Restaurant at Pilots Point Marina in Westbrook, CT.

 Gest’s version features chunks of sweet potato that lend a touch of southern flavor to this regional seafood staple.
 It’s a perfect way to keep warm during the offseason!

 - 20-30 minutes

 - 1 red bell pepper, chopped

 - 2 cups clams, chopped

 - ½ pound unsalted butter